-An EPO plan is the most restrictive form of coverage available.
+An EPO is the most restrictive option available.
 It will not provide any coverage for medical expenses incurred outside the given network except in case of emergencies.
-This means you can save some money on EPO plans compared to other options, but that comes at the price of flexibility.
+This means you can save some money on EPOs compared to other options, but that comes at the price of flexibility.

-Like the name suggests, short-term health insurance plans are designed to offer temporary coverage.
+Like the name suggests, these are designed to offer temporary coverage.
 They don’t usually meet the minimum standards required by the Affordable Care Act, but they provide a small safety net in case catastrophe strikes.
-Short-term plans are a good idea if you are between jobs or otherwise have an immediate need for insurance.
+Short-term options are a good idea if you are between jobs or otherwise have an immediate need for coverage.

-The Kaiser Family Foundation collects detailed information about market share among insurance companies across all 50 states.
+The Kaiser Family Foundation collects detailed information about market share among providers across all 50 states.
 The largest insurers in the country include UnitedHealthcare, Anthem, Aetna, Humana and Cigna.

 Frequently Asked Questions

-- Am I required to have health insurance by law?
+- Am I required to have by law?

 It is not illegal for you to be uninsured, but you may face a tax penalty.
-Health insurance is all about spreading risk and the associated cost of medical care across a group of people.
-If you don’t have insurance, but still need medical care, and if you can’t pay for everything out-of-pocket, then the entire healthcare system is forced to absorb the cost of providing care for you.
-That’s why the Affordable Care Act created for tax penalties for anyone forgoing health insurance.
+Insurance is all about spreading risk and the associated cost of medical care across a group of people.
+If you don’t have coverage, but still need medical care, and if you can’t pay for everything out-of-pocket, then the entire healthcare system is forced to absorb the cost of providing care for you.
+That’s why the Affordable Care Act created for tax penalties for anyone forgoing insurance.

-- What are the tax penalties for not having health insurance?
+- What are the tax penalties for not having it?